Ansible

 Learn more about Ansible inventory: Working with Ansible Inventory – Basics and Use Cases.

-In this part, we will list and discuss best practices regarding using plays & playbooks, two of the most basic components of Ansible projects.
+In this section, we list and discuss best practices for using plays and playbooks — two basic components of Ansible projects.

-Always mention the state of tasks: To make your tasks more understandable, explicitly set the state parameter even though it might not be necessary due to the default value.
+Always mention the state of tasks: To make your tasks more understandable, explicitly set the state parameter even though it might be unnecessary due to the default value.

-Place every task argument in its own separate line: This point is in line with the general approach of striving for readability in our Ansible files.
+Place every task argument in its own separate line: This point aligns with the general approach to striving for readability in our Ansible files.
 Check the examples below.

 This works but isn’t readable enough: